Excel VBA Global Constant (2 Convenient Ways)

 Excel VBA Global Constant

-In Excel VBA, a global constant is such a constant that is declared at the beginning of the VBA module and the constant remains the same in the module or in all of the modules within the workbook.
-You can use global constants in all procedures of a module or in all procedures of all modules.
-You should use global constants when you have values that remain unchanged, and you need to access them from different procedures or modules.
+In Excel VBA, a global constant is a constant that is declared at the beginning of the VBA module, remains the same in the module or in all modules in the workbook, and can be used in all procedures of a module or all modules in the workbook.
+Global constants are very useful when we have values that remain unchanged, and need to access them from different procedures or modules.

-In this section, we will show you 2 different ways to declare Excel VBA global constant.
-In the dataset, we have student IDs, names and CGPAs of multiple students.
+In the dataset below, we have the IDs, Names and CGPAs of multiple students.
 We will use the values of this dataset as global constants.

 Information of Students

-In this method, we will show you how to declare a global constant in VBA, that runs in all subroutines or procedures of a particular module.
+In this method, we will declare a global constant in VBA that runs in all subroutines or procedures of a particular module.
 We will use the Const keyword while declaring the constants.

-• Press the Run button or F5 key to run the code.
+• Click the Run button or press F5 to run the code.

 VBA Code with Global Constants in Module